 This can be harder in a wheelchair.
 I don’t like ball caps (which do work better in a wheelchair) and it took me a while to find one that both gave a lot of shade and stayed on when I was leaning back in the chair.
 Floppy ones or backless ones work well.
 When it is sunny your brain needs the extra protection a hat offers.

 Heat I mentioned it in the wheelchair section, but I’ll say it again.
 Bring a blanket.
 Always have one in your bag.
 People with ME/CFS have poor temperature regulation.
 You want to make sure you don’t get too cold.
-Have a good hot water bottle with you too.
+Have a good hot water bottle with you too (one with a metal thread on the stopper).
 You can fill it at any cafe.

 Cover your eyes/head